-NB: The training program also accepts doctoral psychology students, master's level counseling students, medical students (MD/DO) and individuals enrolled in Psychiatric Mental Health Nurse Practitioner (PMHNP) programs for visiting student-learning opportunities throughout the academic year.
-Those students are placed in either four-week or semester-long rotations that survey the field of psychology, counseling, or psychiatry, depending on their program requirements.
-Fellows participate in graduate student supervision throughout their postdoctoral experience.
+The training program also accepts medical trainees (MD/DO) and individuals enrolled in Psychiatric Mental Health Nurse Practitioner (PMHNP) programs for visiting trainee-learning opportunities throughout the academic year.
+Trainees are placed in either four-week or semester-long rotations that survey the field of psychology, counseling, or psychiatry, depending on their program requirements.
+PMHNP candidates are encouraged to apply by late March of each year to be included in interviews for Fall psychotherapy rotations.